malicialab/avclass/README.md

 ## License

-AVClass and AVClass2 are both released under the MIT license
+AVClass is released under the MIT license

 ## Contributors

-Several members of the MaliciaLab at the [IMDEA Software Institute](http://software.imdea.org) have contributed code to AVClasss and AVClass2:
+Several members of the MaliciaLab at the [IMDEA Software Institute](http://software.imdea.org) have contributed code to AVClass:
 Marcos Sebastián, Richard Rivera, Platon Kotzias, Srdjan Matic, Silvia Sebastián, and Juan Caballero.